About Us - Project Information

 - Gathering data and analyzing the cost of active informed consent for expanded newborn screening.

-This website contains information and products developed during the project.
-For further information about our project, please contact us.
+This website contains information and products developed during the STAR-G project.
+For further information about the STAR-G project, please contact us.